 - Do not ground the body to the transmission or transmission crossmember.
-Accessories must be grounded to the chassis or the vehicle battery. - Splicing into circuitry relating to the electronic engine and/or transmission control systems is not acceptable because of the adverse effect on the electronic system operation. - Electrical connections exposed to the elements should be appropriately protected.
+Ground accessories to the chassis or the vehicle battery. - Splicing into circuitry relating to the electronic engine and/or transmission control systems is not acceptable because of the adverse effect on the electronic system operation. - Adequately protect electrical connections exposed to the elements.